 The worst thing you can do is to lavish your date with an expensive gift early on in the relationship.
 It may make him or her run the other way, or feel guilty that they haven’t reciprocated.

-So just how early would it be to give her a diamond watch or a new puppy?
+So just how appropriate would it be to give her a diamond watch or a new puppy?

 Unless you’re in a serious relationship, where you have a history of buying each other a birthday present or other special gifts, don’t assume you’ll be receiving a gift, nor should you ever feel obligated to buy your date a gift.
-It’s impossible to ignore the holidays with all of the Cyber Monday specials and Christmas songs on the radio.
+It’s impossible to ignore the holidays while listening to the Christmas songs on the radio and in the stores.

 Some of my favorite thoughtful gifts, which won’t break the bank include:

-- An iTunes Gift of your date’s favorite band
+- iTunes song of your date’s favorite band

 - Gift certificate for a movie and dinner

 - A golf lesson